Pagomio/pagomio-sdk-php/README.md

 ```

 ### Generate Token
-You must generate a token with payment information.
+You must generate a token with all your payment information.

 ```php
 //Customer information - Not required